Why Are Eye Exams Important?

 "I have a very complex eyeglass prizm lens prescription and Dr. Farag did the eye exam by herself at Bascom Palmer Eye Institute which turned out to be spot-on.
 This is a highly skilled optometrist for complex eyeglass prescriptions."- W.A. / Healthgrades / Nov 04, 2016

-What to Expect with a Comprehensive Eye Exam
+What Can I Expect From a Comprehensive Eye Exam?

-Generally, most eye assessments take about an hour to complete.
-Your eye evaluation will start with a routine visual acuity test to assess your eyesight and determine your prescription.
+Generally, most eye exams at our center in West Palm Beach, FL, take about an hour to complete.
+Your vision center eye exam will start with a routine visual acuity test to assess your eyesight and determine your prescription.
 Your appointment will include one or more diagnostic tests or assessments, including:

 - Testing for visual acuity and visual field testing